xonde/DevOps-Course-Workshop-Module-13-Learners/README.md

 > Search for "Application Insights" in the top search bar in the portal, select Create, and then select the correct resource group and change the "Resource Mode" to "Classic"

-To actually send logs to Application Insights you'll need to add the Python packages opencensus-ext-azure and opencensus-ext-flask to requirements.txt.
+To actually send logs to Application Insights you'll need to add the Python packages `opencensus-ext-azure` and `opencensus-ext-flask` to requirements.txt.

-Then follow the instructions on [this page](https://pypi.org/project/opencensus-ext-azure/) to add an `AzureLogHandler` to your logger.
-You should be adding this setup to `app.py`.
-You can find the "instrumentation key" in the Azure portal, on the overview page of your Application Insights resource.
+Next, add the middleware to `app.py` by adapting this sample code: <https://docs.microsoft.com/en-us/azure/azure-monitor/app/opencensus-python-request#tracking-flask-applications>.

-You can find the "instrumentation key" in the Azure portal, on the overview page of your Application Insights resource.
-Rather than hardcoding the connection string in the Python code, configure it more securely by using an environment variable called `APPLICATIONINSIGHTS_CONNECTION_STRING`.
+You can find the connection string with an "instrumentation key" in the Azure portal, on the overview page of your Application Insights resource.
+Rather than hardcoding the connection string in the Python code, configure it securely by using an environment variable called `APPLICATIONINSIGHTS_CONNECTION_STRING`.
 Set this on the 'Configuration' page of the App Service.

 > The environment variable gets picked up automatically so your code doesn't need to pass anything into `AzureLogHandler()`.
-Just make sure to include `InstrumentationKey=` in the environment variable's value!
+Just make sure the value is the whole connection string, including `InstrumentationKey=`!

 A few minutes after deploying your changes (App Insights batches up log messages) you can see the logs.
 Go the App Insights resource and then navigate to `Logs`.
-The query `traces` should show up all the logging you added in the previous part.
-See the "Stretch: Monitoring load" for how to to integrate with Flask and start logging all incoming requests.
+The query `traces` should show up all the logging you added in the previous part, while `requests` will show you all requests handled by your Flask app.

-You can also search it with queries like:
+You can also search it with queries (in the Kusto query language or "KQL"):
 ```text
 traces | where message contains "Response from endpoint"
 ```